pravinjadhav7/api-server-starter/README.md

 npm install
 ```
-And that's really about it (see, I said it was simple!).
-To fire up the server and have it do stuff, you'll need to start it with the familiar command:
+You'll need to start it with the familiar command:

 ```
 yarn start